Ki Tetze. Why do Mitzvot?

 Our parsha is filled with mitzvot.
 But what is a Mitzva and what is its objective?
 Why do we keep God’s commands?
 Is it merely about obedience, or is it an act that will enhance or raise our lives?

-A soldier doesn't wear a military beret to protect himself from the sun or the rain; rather, it is a means to express the discipline to which the soldier is committed.
+A soldier wears a military beret out of pure obedience and discipline.
+It is not to protect himself from the sun or the rain; it is a an army rule, and this he wears it as an expression of the discipline to which the soldier is committed.

 But how about a seat belt?
-Yes, we are legally obligated to wear it although the seat belt can be uncomfortable or inconvenient at times, and although we might get a fine for not wearing it, in the final analysis the seat-belt is for our own safety.
-It is simply good advice.
+Yes, we are legally obligated to wear it although the seat-belt can be uncomfortable or inconvenient at times, and although we might get a fine for not wearing it, in the final analysis the seat-belt is for our own safety.
+It is simply sound advice.

 Are mitzvot more akin to the military beret or to the seat belt?
 Why?